thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/action-nodes.md

 Message will be routed via **Failure** chain in the following cases:

 - Inbound Message originator is not a **Device** entity
-- Inbound Message is missing **method** or **params** fields
+- Inbound Message has missed **method** or **params** fields
-- If Node will not receive response during configured timeout
+- If Node will not receive a response during configured timeout

 Otherwise Message will be routed via **Success** chain.

-For more details how RPC works in the Thingsboard, please read [RPC capabilities](/docs/user-guide/rpc/) Article.
+For more details how RPC works in the Thingsboard, please read [RPC capabilities](/docs/user-guide/rpc/) article.

 <br/>